rririanto/python-django-tips/README.md

 This is my personal notes about Python Django Tips that I found on the Internet and books that I read.
 Reference will be mentioned at the bottom.

-1. make your code as readable as possible:
+1. Make your code as readable as possible:
 - Avoid abbreviating variable names.
 - Write out your function argument names.
 - Document your classes and methods.